Important notice – campus change This course will be based at the Coleraine campus from September 2018 onwards.

 To find out more about fees related to this course please visit

 Additional mandatory costs

-Additional costs include - AccessNI Check, Health Screening, Membership of British Association of Occupational Therapists, Placement Expenses, Uniforms.
+Additional costs include - AccessNI Check, Health Screening, Membership of Royal College of Speech & Language Therapists, Placement Expenses, Uniforms.

-Membership of British Association of Occupational Therapists – You will be required to join the British Association of Occupational Therapists.
-The cost of student membership will be approximately £5 per month for the three years of the course.
+Membership of Royal College of Speech & Language Therapists - you will be required to join the Royal College of Speech and Language Therapists.
+The cost of student membership will cost approximately £110 for the three years.

 Placement Expenses - students may incur expenses during periods of placement.
 Some placements may be outside Northern Ireland and will incur additional costs.

 Uniforms - as part of your course, you will be required to purchase a uniform during the first week of the semester.
 2015/16 costs were approx £100.